albar965/littlenavmap-manual/en/MAPDISPLAY.md

 #### ![Edit Flight Plan Position](../images/icons/routestring.png "Edit Flight Plan Position") Edit Flight Plan Position {#edit-name-of-user-waypoint}

-Change the name or position of a user-defined waypoint.
+Change the name or position of an user-defined waypoint.
 See [Edit Flight Plan Position](EDITFPPOSITION.html).

 The length of the name is limited to 10 characters when saving to a PLN file.
 Other flight plan formats have stronger limitations on length and allowed characters.